DanB91/dcpu/dcpu-ide/README.md

 Some warnings ahead of time:

 * This is work in progress and thus subject to lots of breaking changes.
-* The release build will only work on unix systems.
+* The release build will only work on unix systems because it relies on some external tools and scripts.
 This should be fixed at some point, but I have other priorities now.
 The debug build should be ok on any Go-capable platform, since it involves only Go tools.
-* The important parts of this application are tested in both Firefox 13+ and Chrome 20+, but Chrome remains my primary target browser.
-Support for any other browsers /may/ come at some point, but don't hold your breath.
+* This only works properly in websocket-capable browsers with binary support.
+This includes Chromium 15.0.874+

 This is a webbrowser based development environment for DCPU assembly projects.
 It consists of a Go backend and an HTML/Javascript frontend.